CheckPointSW-Community/CPX-2025-automation-ws/README.md

 >[!NOTE]
 > ```auto_publish_session: true``` will publish the changes for this task when it is being executed

-2. Save the changes to the file by pressing `ctrl+s`
+4. Save the changes to the file by pressing `ctrl+s`
-3. Run the playbook **myobject-playbook.yml**
+5. Run the playbook **myobject-playbook.yml**
 ```bash
 ansible-playbook myobject-playbook.yml -i inventory.yml
 ```
-Go to  Web Smart Console **"admin/Cpwins1!"**, see the changes applied by Ansible.
+6. Go to  Web Smart Console **"admin/Cpwins1!"**, see the changes applied by Ansible.
 <br>![image](https://github.com/user-attachments/assets/4bc15524-1d4d-4e21-9ea7-dec2d867483c)

-### Test idempotency of your playbook and the modules
+### Task 5 - Test idempotency of your playbook and the modules
 1. Re-run the playbook **myobject-playbook.yml**, you will see that the modules are **idempotent**.
 Since your ansible code is equal to the reality. no change is made and ansible responds with ok
 ```bash
 ansible-playbook myobject-playbook.yml -i inventory.yml